In the matter of an application by James Hugh Allister and others for Judicial Review (Appellants) (Northern Ireland)

 Case ID: 2022/0093

-The grounds of appeal are, among others, the claimed incompatibility of the Protocol and related regulations with the Act of Union 1800 and section 1 of the Northern Ireland Act 1998, the correct approach to statutory interpretation to resolve a conflict or clash between the constitutional provisions of constitutional Acts, and the lawfulness of the Protocol.
+The grounds of appeal are, among others, the claimed incompatibility of the Protocol and related regulations with the Acts of Union 1800 and the Northern Ireland Act 1998, the correct approach to statutory interpretation to resolve a conflict or clash between the constitutional provisions of constitutional Acts, and the lawfulness of the Protocol.

-The appellants brought judicial review applications challenging the Protocol.
-They argued that the Protocol is incompatible with the Act of Union 1800, and specifically with Article VI which provides that the subjects of Great Britain and Ireland shall be on the same footing with respect to trade, and that any future treaty entered into with a foreign power shall preserve that footing.
-They also argued that the Protocol breached the Northern Ireland Act 1998, specifically section 1(1) which provides that "Northern Ireland in its entirety remains part of the United Kingdom and shall not cease to be so without the consent of the majority of the people of Northern Ireland voting in a poll…", as well as the European Convention on Human Rights.
+The appellants brought judicial review applications challenging the Protocol and the 2020 Regulations on the following grounds.
+First, the Protocol and the 2020 Regulations were incompatible with the Acts of Union 1800, and specifically with Article VI which provides that the subjects of Great Britain and Ireland shall be on the same footing with respect to trade, and that any future treaty entered into with a foreign power shall preserve that footing.
+Secondly, the Protocol was incompatible with the Northern Ireland Act 1998, specifically section 1(1) which provides that “Northern Ireland in its entirety remains part of the United Kingdom and shall not cease to be so without the consent of the majority of the people of Northern Ireland voting in a poll…”.
+Thirdly, the 2020 Regulations unlawfully eliminated the constitutional safeguard enshrined in section 42 of the Northern Ireland Act 1998, which requires Assembly votes to have cross-community support.
+Finally, the appellants alleged that there had been a breach of the European Convention on Human Rights and EU law.